databio/IGD/README.md

 # iGD: Reshape and integrate large-scale data sources for highly efficient genome analysis

-Genome analysis usually requires comparing one set of genomic loci (region set) to other known genomic features.
+Genome analysis usually requires comparing one set of genomic loci (region set) to many other annotated region sets that may come from one or more large-scale data sources.
+A wide variety of computational tools, such as LOLA, BART, Bedtools, Tabix, GenomeRunner and Giggle, have been developed for this purpose.

 This repository contains ...